Run Service

 Valid values:

-• Y — Yes, save condition codes.
-The default.
+• Y: Yes, save condition codes.

-• N — No, do not save condition codes.
+• N: No, do not save condition codes.

-• R — Reset condition codes.
+• R: Reset condition codes.

 stepAdjustment

-Whether to enable automatic Step Adjustment.
+Determines whether to enable automatic Step Adjustment.

 For more details about Step Adjustment, see the Control-M/Restart User Guide.